Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 You must pay a levy and an application fee when you apply.
 When you submit your application in the Fast-track portal, you will be sent an invoice for the levy and application fee.
 The application fee and levy are fixed amounts depending on the type of application.
 Your application isn’t considered lodged until the levy and fee are paid.

-Once a substantive application is lodged, the Fast-track team has 15 working days to make a decision on whether it is complete.
-The applicant will be notified of the outcome of the completeness assessment.
+Once a substantive application is lodged, the Fast-track team has 5 working days to provide the application to the panel convener and 15 working days to assess whether the application is complete and in scope.
+These two steps happen in parallel.
+The applicant will be notified of the outcome of this assessment.

-If an application is assessed as complete, a decision is made on whether there are competing applications or existing resource consents for the same activity.
-If there are none, the Fast-track team will then provide the application to a panel convener.
+After a decision is made on completeness and scope the Fast-track team has 10 working days to make a decision on whether there are competing applications or existing resource consents for the same activity.
+If there are none, the Fast-track team will notify the panel convener that a panel can be set up.

 Expert panel